Fifteen to One: Grand Final

 At the end of a series, the 15 winners still listed on the Finals Board competed in the Grand Final.
 An unscreened playoff took place immediately before the Grand Final if there were still people on the sidelines tied for last place.

-The format of a Grand Final differed in Round 3; after the first few series, all the questions were played on the buzzer.
-Presumably this was to prevent a contestant from gaining initial control with three correct answers and then taking all subsequent questions directly, without ever nominating an opponent.
+For the first eight series, the third round of each Grand Final followed the same "question/nominate" format as the regular episodes.
+In all subsequent series, all 40 questions were played on the buzzer.

 Prizes

 There was no prize for winning an individual episode.
 Many players would win one of the daily shows but would not achieve a high enough score to appear on the high-score board for a place in the Grand Final.
 All winning players were invited back for the next series.
 Some players became so regular that in the last few series Grand Final winners would not get such an invitation.
 Initially, players who did not win were generally not permitted to compete again; this rule applied even if they had been previous winners.
 However, in 2000, the rule was altered to allow players who had previously played a while earlier and had not got as far as the Grand Final to apply to be on the show again.

 The series prize tended to be a classical artefact (for example an ancient Greek vase).
 Prizes were occasionally valued at several million pounds by archaeologists, and were presented to the winning contestant by the regular voice-over artist, Laura Calland (who married Stewart in 1997).
 Voice-overs were occasionally provided by other presenters, usually Philip Lowrie and occasionally Sarah Wynter, but only Calland was seen on screen, when she presented the prize.
 In later series, the highest-scoring person on the finals board also received a minor trophy.
 In series 1 to 3 the original voice-over was Anthony Hyde, although he was never seen on screen, and in the early days William G. Stewart presented the prize himself in the Grand Final.
-Calland became the regular voice-over artist at the beginning of series 4, after Anthony Hyde left series 3.
+Calland became the regular voice-over artist at the beginning of series 4, after Anthony Hyde left at the end of series 3.

 The Grand Final of Series 34, in early 2003, saw the only series tie.
 It was one of only four ties in the show's history, such a result being possible only when two contestants finished the final level on points and lives remaining.
 In this case, Jack Welsby and David Stedman both finished on 101 points with one life remaining.
 No provision had been made for a tie-breaker, so Stewart offered to buy a prize of equal value for the two winners.

 In the 2014 revival, episode winners receive trophies, and the series winner receives a cash prize of £40,000.